 - Signals.
 Some of the intersections do not have crosswalk signals, or cars do not obey traffic signals as they should.
 Sometimes street signs are not visible or missing, which also makes the intersection more dangerous for pedestrians, especially if the absent sign designated a crosswalk.

 - Traffic flow.
 Some intersections are more prone to getting backed up than others, especially when drivers have to make a weird turn across lanes.
 When traffic is heavy, drivers might focus more on the surrounding cars rather than the people attempting to cross the street.
 If road rage becomes involved, a driver might intentionally block a pedestrian’s path, or even hit them on purpose.

 These factors can contribute to pedestrian vulnerability at the intersections mentioned above, but any intersection can be dangerous.
 Even though vehicles are supposed to yield to you, always practice caution when crossing the street.
 Techniques like making eye contact with drivers, walking quickly, and staying off your phone can help you stay safe at intersections.

 Our Law Firm Will Fight for You

 As a pedestrian, a car accident can leave you with debilitating injuries.
 If you’re seeking legal representation, you’ll need a law firm you can trust.
-Krzak Rundio Law Group can be there for you every step of the way and will approach your case with the care and attention you deserve.
+Krzak Rundio Gorman, Injury Attorneys can be there for you every step of the way and will approach your case with the care and attention you deserve.
 Contact us for a free consultation so that we can advise you on the options that are in your best interests.

 What Are the Risks of Flying During Winter Weather?